 What are Image Submission Sites?

-Understanding Image SEO Fundamentals
+Image SEO Fundamentals

 - Responsive Design: The images must display properly across all devices.
-Most Image submission Sites will automatically create different sized versions, though check for compatibility before submission.
+Most Image submission Sites will automatically create different-sized versions, though check for compatibility before submission.

 Benefits of Using Image Submission Sites